 to their parents.

 Emergency Symptoms of Asthma

-your daily life and keep you from enjoying an active
+symptoms can disrupt your daily life and keep you from enjoying an active

 lifestyle.
-Luckily, most

-of the time symptoms are more of an annoyance than a threat to your life.
+Luckily, most symptoms are more of an annoyance than a threat to

-asthma attack is severe, it can be a life-threatening emergency.
-An adult or
+if an asthma attack is severe, it can be a life-threatening emergency.
+An adult

 medication fails to work after 10 to 15 minutes or if any of the following

-difficulty breathing; neck and chest are “sucked in” with each breath
+chest may be “sucked in” with each breath

 talking or walking